jdermont/playground-qxdkw4rx/statement.md

 # yay we have trained our first neural network completely by ourselves!
 ```

 I wouldn't learn much from that.
 I am dumb as the NNs I create, I learn by examples.
-I need many similar, slightly increasing in difficulty examples to grasp the new concept.
+I need many many similar, slightly increasing in difficulty examples to grasp the new concept.
 Of course the neural network world is much bigger than that, but hopefully the scripts I provided will give you some insight into NNs and encourage you to learn more about them.

 I'd like to thank Wontomino for providing some feedback on this article.